HugoDrl/zebra/README.md

 - `/logs`
 returns all buffered logs.
-currently, no filter nor sorting parameters is possible.
+currently, no filter nor sorting parameters are possible.
 Logs will be returned using the following format:

 ```json
 [